 Through Darkness to Light: Photographs Along the Underground Railroad

-Whether they were slaves trying to escape or free blacks and whites trying to help, both sides risked everything for the cause of freedom.
+Whether they were enslaved people trying to escape or free Black and white persons trying to help, both sides risked everything for the cause of freedom.
 From the cotton plantations south of Natchitoches, Louisiana, all the way north to the Canadian border, this series of photographs by Michna-Bales helps us imagine what the long road to freedom may have looked like as seen through the eyes of one of those who made this epic journey.

 While many books have been written on the subject, there is very little visual documentation of the Underground Railroad because of its secretive nature.
 Today, as America becomes more and more diverse, Michna-Bales believes that an understanding of the experience—and those who lived through it—is more relevant than ever.
 The Underground Railroad united people from different races, genders, social levels, religions, and regions in a common and worthwhile cause.
 It was the first civil rights movement within America.
 Through Darkness to Light: Photographs Along the Underground Railroad encourages visitors to learn more, ask questions, and open a dialogue on the subject, and in the end, provide a better understanding of our origins.